shuidi-fed/vapperjs.org/docs/data-prefetching.md

 ## Store(Vuex)

-### Return a Store instance in the entry file
+### Avoid state singletons

-`Vapper` allows you to optionally use `Vuex`, which is the same as creating an application instance, we also need to create a new `Stroe` instance for each request.
+`Vapper` allows you to optionally use `Vuex`, we also need to create a new `Stroe` instance for each request.
 Usually we will wrap the `createStore` factory function:

 ```js
 // store/index.js